shulin16/MMInA/README.md

     ...
 ```

-To use the data, you can download the dataset from the WebArena website and unzip it to the `WebQA` folder in the working directory.
+To use our dataset, which is designed as multimodal web agent tasks, you can download from this [Google Drive link](https://drive.google.com/file/d/1wlJQTR4I2DPuZ6S5pIxTIRnWZJVb5QNU/view?usp=drive_link).
+Please refer to [this section](##Usage) for detailed instructions for download.

 If you want to test different subsets of the dataset, you can specify the subset name in the `domain` argument when running the code.
 For example, if you want to test the `shopping` subset, you can set the `domain` argument as `shopping`.